Construction Management and Technology ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

 Students enhance their resumes with the valuable experience they gain through study abroad.
-With over 300 programs available, study abroad allows students to tailor their experience to their unique interests and skill sets.
+With over 300 programs available, study abroad enables students to tailor their experience to their specific interests and skill sets.
 Students in construction management and technology are able to gain hands-on experience, heightened cultural competency, and leadership and critical thinking skills while studying abroad.
 They earn ASU credit for completed courses while staying on track for graduation, and they may apply financial aid and scholarships toward program costs.

 The construction management and technology program provides a foundation for those who wish to pursue careers as project managers, project engineers, estimators or schedulers and eventually become principals of firms engaged in the construction of industrial, commercial or residential projects.

-Graduates of the heavy construction emphasis area are prepared for careers related to public works such as highways, airports, bridges, utility systems and water or waste treatment facilities.
+Graduates of the heavy construction emphasis area are prepared for careers related to public works such as highways, airports, bridges, utility systems, and water or waste treatment facilities.

 Graduates of the commercial and residential emphasis areas are prepared for careers in real estate development, home production systems, commercial construction, health care and special industrial building projects.
 They are also prepared to enter the sustainable or green construction market.